WDAI: History

-98.5 signed on October 1, 1993, with an adult contemporary and sports talk format.
+WDAI signed on October 1, 1993, with an adult contemporary and sports talk format.
 It moved to an urban adult contemporary format as "98.5 Kiss FM", featuring the Tom Joyner Morning Show, in January 1995.
 By 1996, WDAI was the number one station in the market.
 WDAI dropped to third in fall 1998 but regained its position in spring 1999, losing the top spot to WJYR in Fall 1999.
 The drop in ratings came after a move toward more adult music, with 34-year-old women the target audience, after program director Ernie D. moved to WCMG and Chris Clay replaced him.
-More rap was added in the 2000s (decade).
+More rap was added in the 2000s.
 WDAI leaned more adult after the 2009 debut of Power 100.3, a hip-hop music station also owned by Cumulus Media.

 In January 2010, Cumulus Media hired a market veteran, Craig Russ, as its new Operations Manager.
 Personalities on the station included Monique, Michael Baisden, and Doug Davis.

 In July 2010, WDAI changed from urban adult contemporary to mainstream urban, replacing a similar format Cumulus had aired on WSEA for a year before switching that station to CHR.
 WDAI also took the syndicated morning show from WSEA; Rickey Smiley, replacing Tom Joyner.

 On January 9, 2020, it was announced that WDAI had added Premiere Networks' The Breakfast Club to mornings.